• Feb 21, 2025

 5. Ladakh

-Ladakh is one of the most sparsely inhabited regions in India. the history and culture of the city is related to those of Tibet. here are various attractions to explore and you can have the unique and the unforgettable travel experience.
+Ladakh is one of the most sparsely inhabited regions in India.
+The history and culture of the city are related to those of Tibet.
+Here are various attractions to explore, offering a unique and unforgettable travel experience.

 Top Attractions: Pangong Tso, Tso Moriri, Diskit Monastery